mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 ### Usage

-We expose several user-defined functions for common time zone conversion operations.
-If you need a function we don't have, please create an issue in [our issue tracker][7].
+There are several user-defined functions exposed for common time zone conversion operations.
+If you need additional functions, please create an issue in [the issue tracker][7].

 #### UtcToLocal